univ-ai/welcomenew/_courses/ai5.md

 <img src="/assets/images/people/ShivasJayaram.jpg" style="width:220px;" />

+* Co-Founder and CTO of Deep Learning startup
 * Researcher @Harvard IACS and Deep Learning Practitioner
 * Masters in Data Science from Harvard University
-* Previously, co founder and CTO of a Deep Learning startup
 * Prior to that helped build up a data science team at a manufacturing company
 * Over 15 years of Solution Architecture and Development experience